 Growth in our revenue and market share and the diversification of our product mix depends to a large extent on our ability to manage and expand our production capacity.
 As of the Latest Practicable Date, we operated one production facility with 393 production lines and approximately 2,300 molding machines in Shenzhen, Guangdong, the PRC.
 In order to meet growing customer demand for our products, we have in the past few years increased our production capacity and output, and expanded, trained and managed our rapidly growing workforce.
 During the Track Record Period, we maintained consistently high utilization rates at our Shenzhen facility.
-The following table sets forth a summary of our annual production capacity in terms of the number of products and utilization rates for each of our product categories in our Shenzhen facility for the periods indicated.
+See "Business - Production - Our Production Capacity and Utilization Rate" for details on the annual production and utilization rates for each of our product categories in our Shenzhen facility during the Track Record Period.